 NYU Reproductive Justice and Women's Rights Fellowship

-This is a one-year fellowship for a graduating 3L to work at an organization of his/her choice, in the United Stated or abroad, focusing on reproductive justice or women's rights work.
+This is a one-year fellowship for a graduating 3L to work at an organization of his/her choice, in the United States or abroad, focusing on reproductive justice or women's rights work.
 The applicaton deadline is at 5pm on Monday, April 17, 2017.
-Learn more about last year's NYU Reproductive Justice and Women's Rights Fellowship.
+Learn more about this year's NYU Reproductive Justice and Women's Rights Fellowship.

 Robert L. Bernstein Fellowship in International Human Rights

 The Bernstein Fellowship provides an opportunity for a recent graduate to spend one year doing human rights advocacy work at Human Rights in China in its New York or Hong Kong office.
+The deadline to apply is November 4, 2016.
 Learn more about the Bernstein Fellowship.

 Sinsheimer Children’s Rights Fellowship